-For various reasons Johnny doesn't call Bowie back (which is a shame: he might have had some words of advice and encouragement) and things get complicated.
-After the call in Edinburgh there is action and horror and wonder and Nick is left with his crazy brain in tangles as he tries to save the world (again) by helping (again) the person who has something of a reputation for blowing things up (colliding supercolliders together through the crust of the planet is just such a Johnny-fucking-Chambers thing to do) and who almost certainly won't listen to him.
+For various reasons Johnny doesn't call Bowie back (which is a shame, as he might have had some words of advice and encouragement) and things get complicated.
+There is action and horror and wonder and Nick (O, Nick…) is left with his crazy brain in tangles as he tries to save the world (again) by helping (again) the person who has something of a reputation for blowing things up (colliding supercolliders together through the crust of the planet is just such a Johnny-fucking-Chambers thing to do) and who almost certainly won't listen to him.
 As Ziggy sang, 'love descends on those defenseless' and is 'careless in its choosing'.
-Nick is just a young dude in love with a girl from Mars and he makes for such a compelling hero because in spite of his scars and wounds, he's always trying to keep it all together.
-He is our everyman, and like so many other everyman, his fate is sealed.
-There is no better future for Nick because his numbers all point to one end.
-Nothing remains for him aside from a little reminder of how he was doomed from the outset.
-Ready, set, gone.
+Nick is just a young dude in love with a girl from Mars and he makes for such a compelling hero because in spite of his scars and wounds, he's always (come on, Nick…) stubbornly trying to keep it all together.
+In the third book of the cycle there may well be a better future, but it's also possible that nothing remains, at least as we know it.
+Is love truly lost?
+This timeless, multiversal, dimension-wrenching romance will contne.
+Nick Prasad will be back.
+Ready, set, go.